 Because of these inconsistencies, users must decide to either be code literal and make the Type A units more restrictive and provide better access than required for the Accessible units, or they must use their judgment to permit the Type A units to use the exceptions that are allowed for an Accessible unit.
 Because an Accessible unit is considered as the higher level of accessibility, I believe it is appropriate to add these exceptions in the Type A requirements or provide some type of similar exception which allows compliance with Section 606.
-As an option, both of these exceptions could be replaced with a single exception stating "Sinks complying with Section 606." or a more specific exception which would only address the clear floor space saying "Sinks complying with Section 606.2."
+As an option, both of these exceptions could be replaced with a single exception stating "Sinks complying with Section 606.2."